emintz/ArduinoLib/RTOSAid/README.md

 Users should be comfortable programming C++ and have a working understanding of interrupts, timers, and other low level hardware features.
-Familiarity with the ESP32 FreeRTOS APIs is helpful, but not required.
+Familiarity with the ESP32 FreeRTOS APIs is helpful, but not essential.

 Since the library is (meant to be, at least) self-documenting, it features long class, function, and variable names.
-We hope that doesn't overly inconvenience you.
+We hope that the resulting clarity justifies the resulting inconvenience.

 ### Arduino-Related Prerequisites